grafana/grafana-infinity-datasource/docs/sources/examples/rss-feeds.md

 ## More status feeds

-With this approach, Not only AWS status feed but you can monitor any RSS feeds also.
+With this approach, you can monitor not only AWS status feeds but also any RSS feeds.